 (Marcuse, “The One-Dimensional Man.”)

-Conversely, on the right – or right-adjacent – it was criticised (aside from the obvious demolition of social hierarchy) on the grounds it represented the destruction of self-respect and character.
+Conversely, the 'trads' criticised the destruction of self-respect and character.
 Joan Didion in her earlier, more individualistic phase, recounted the following anecdote:

 In a diary kept during the winter of 1846, an emigrating twelve-year-old named Narcissa Cornwall noted coolly: “Father was busy reading and did not notice that the house was being filled with strange Indians until Mother spoke about it.”
 Even lacking any clue as to what Mother said, one can scarcely fail to be impressed by the entire incident: the father reading, the Indians filing in, the mother choosing the words that would not alarm, the child duly recording the event and noting further that those particular Indians were not, “fortunately for us,” hostile.
 Indians were simply part of the donnée.